gfx-labs/wormhole-ntt-contracts/README.md

 1. initializeManagerBytecode
 2. initializeTransceiverBytecode
-3. initializeWormholeConfig (relayer, special relayer, wormhole core bridge and the wormhole chain in use)
+3. initializeWormholeConfig (wormhole core bridge and the wormhole chain in use)

+**Note**: The relayer and special relayer parameters are deprecated and should be set to `address(0)`.
+They are maintained for backward compatibility but will be removed once NttManager is updated.

 For multiple deployments, the `deploy.sh` bash script is provided that takes a file `addresses.csv` with the required parameters and deploy on each chain.
 Each chain must be configured on `foundry.toml` beforehand.